RickGriff/decimath/README.md

 ### Gas Calculator Setup

-- Copy gasCalculator.js and makeBN.js to your Truffle project - e.g. to /scripts
+- Copy the /scripts folder to your Truffle project.
+This contains gasCalculator.js and its dependencies.
 - Copy DeciMathCaller.sol to your /contracts folder ( needed to make raw calls to DeciMath functions, to test actual gas usage)

 - Launch your development blockchain (e.g. Ganache)